Truewarlock/-PVAR-PROJECT-Simulation-of-Automated-Assembly-Line-Visual-Programming-/README.md

 Made in Delphi7(Pascal)-Visual programming language

-This programme was made for
+This project was made for
 "Visual programming with applications in robotics" at Computer science & Engineering University(Year 3, Sem 1) as a mandatory project.